thindil/nish/CONTRIBUTING.md

 with additional extensions:

 * All calls to subprograms must use named parameters.
-* All subprograms must have pragmas: `gcSafe`, `raises` and `tags`.
+* All subprograms must have pragmas: `raises` and `tags`.
-* Subprograms shouldn't propagate exceptions, pragma `raises: []` unless they are low level subprograms, like type initialization, etc. The main shell's loop can't raise any exception.
+* Subprograms shouldn't propagate exceptions, pragma `raises: []` unless they are low level subprograms, like type initialization, etc. The main procedure of the program can't raise any exception.
 * If possible, subprograms without side effects should be declared as functions.
 * All subprograms must have a corresponding unit test, even if it is a very simple test.
 * All subprograms must have written contracts, even it they are very simple.
+* All subprograms must use their parameters.
+* All subprograms and public declarations (variables, constants too) must have documentation.
+* All variables must have declared type and initial value for them.
+* The code must be validated with the *nimalyzer* tool, by running it with configuration files *tools/nimalyzer.cfg* for the program's code. *nimalyzer* can be installed with *nimble*: `nimble install -y nimalyzer`.

 ### Code submission